xonsh/xonsh/docs/platform-issues.rst

 Bash completion comes from <https://github.com/scop/bash-completion> which suggests you use a package manager to install it, this manager will also install a new version of bash without affecting  /bin/bash.
 Xonsh also needs to be told where the bash shell file that builds the completions is, this has to be added to $BASH_COMPLETIONS.
 The package includes completions for many Unix commands.

-Common packaging systems for MacOs include
+Common packaging systems for macOS include

  -  Homebrew where the bash-completion2 package needs to be installed.